YINI-lang/YINI-spec/YINI-Specification.md

   - Reserved: `;`

 ### 5.3.
 Sections in Sections (Nested Sections)
-If you want to put a section under another section, nested sections, make a section header that is one level deeper than the current level.
+If you want to put a section under another section, nested sections, use additional section markers to indicate each level of nesting, without skipping intermediate levels..
 This means that each additional marker indicates a deeper nesting level.
 It is not allowed to skip any level when going to higher/deeper levels, the levels must come in order when nesting to deeper levels.
 ```yini
 # Prefs
 ## Section